dotzenith/tilde/README.md

 <b></b>

-Tilde aims to be starting point for anyone getting started in their self-hosting journey.
+Tilde aims to be a starting point for anyone getting started in their self-hosting journey.
 It uses [Pyinfra](https://pyinfra.com/) to configure a new server and deploy commonly used applications using [Docker](https://www.docker.com/).
 Please note that Tilde only targets and supports [Debian](https://www.debian.org/).